-Multiple petitioners -- advocate ML Sharma, lawyer Vineet Dhanda, AAP MP Sanjay Singh and politician Yashwant Sinha -- had claimed that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
-They brought forward the following concerns:
+In 2018, multiple litigants -- advocate ML Sharma, lawyer Vineet Dhanda, AAP MP Sanjay Singh and politician Yashwant Sinha -- filed petitions in the Supreme Court, claiming that the Rafale Fighter Jet Deal suffers from serious procedural irregularities.
+They brought forward such concerns as:

-On 14th November 2018, the Court reserved judgment.
-One month later on 14th December, the Court dismissed the plea for a court monitored investigation.
-The Court observed that it found no irregularity in the decision making process, pricing or selection of an off-set partner.
-The Court reached its conclusion on the basis of evidence produced by the State in sealed covers.
+On 14 November 2018, the court reserved judgment.
+One month later on 14 December, the court dismissed the plea for a court monitored investigation.
+The court observed that it found no irregularity in the decision making process, pricing or selection of an off-set partner.
+The court reached its conclusion on the basis of evidence produced by the State in sealed covers.

-On 21st Feburary 2019, the Court agreed to hear a review petition challenging the judgment, filed by Yashwant Sinha, Arun Shourie and Prashant Bhushan.
+On 21 Feburary 2019, the court agreed to hear a review petition challenging the judgment, filed by Yashwant Sinha, Arun Shourie and Prashant Bhushan.
 These review petitioners allege that the judgment rests on incorrect factual claims made by the government.

-14th March 2019, the Court reserved order on the review petitions with regards to the limited question of whether leaked documents could be placed on the record.
-On 10th April 2019, the Court held that the classified documents could be placed on the record, dismissing the Union's objection.
+14 March 2019, the court reserved order on the review petitions with regards to the limited question of whether leaked documents could be placed on the record.
+On 10 April 2019, the court held that the classified documents could be placed on the record, dismissing the Union's objection.

 2. Does the Rafale Fighter Jet Deal suffer from pricing irregularities, considering that the per unit cost of the new deal is higher than what was earlier negotiated under the UPA government?

-3. Did the Central Government propose Reliance Defence Ltd as Dassault Aviation's Indian Offset Partner without the approval of the Minister of Defence, as required by Clause 8.6 of the Defence Offset Guidelines?
+3. Did the Union Government propose Reliance Defence Ltd as Dassault Aviation's Indian Offset Partner without the approval of the Minister of Defence, as required by Clause 8.6 of the Defence Offset Guidelines?

-4. Is the Rafale Fighter Jet Deal an inter-governmental agreement between India and France?
+4. Does the Rafale Fighter Jet Deal qualify as an inter-governmental agreement between India and France?